huangzhenyu/btk20_documentation/docs/references.rst

 ..
 [HNK05] W. Herbordt, S. Nakamura and W. Kellerman, "Joint optimization of LCMV beamforming and acoustic echo cancellation for automatic speech recognition," in ICASSP, Philadelphia, PA, USA, 2005.

 ..
-[MCKR+11] J. McDonough, W. Chu, K. Kumatani, B. Raj and J. Lehman, "An Information Filter for Voice Prompt Suppression," in Asilomar, Pacific Grove, CA , 2011.
+[MCKR+11] J. McDonough, W. Chu, K. Kumatani, B. Raj and J. Lehman, "An Information Filter for Voice Prompt Suppression," in Asilomar, Pacific Grove, CA, 2011.

 ..
 [MKR11] J. McDonough, K. Kumatani and B. Raj, "On the Combination of Voice Prompt Suppression with Maximum Kurtosis Beamforming," in Proc.
 WASPAA, New Paltz, NY, 2011.